 Atta Kenare / AFP - Getty Images

-Iranian President Hassan Rouhani waves as his motorcade leaves Tehran's Mehrabad Airport after arriving back from the United Nations General Assembly on Sept.
+Iranian president Hassan Rouhani waves to supporters as his motorcade leaves Tehran's Mehrabad Airport after his arrival from New York on Sept.
 28.

 TEHRAN -- Iranian President Hassan Rouhani's phone conversation with Barack Obama has sparked a new debate: Is the popular "Death to America" chant now outdated?

 The phrase has been commonly heard in Iran since the early days of the Islamic Revolution 35 years ago, but jokes about Iran and America becoming friends are now spreading among cellphone users.